tksarah/forCommunityCouncil/AgentProgram/README.md

 * Supporting evidence: links, screenshots, metrics.
 * (Optional) A suggested reward amount — this will not directly influence the final reward.

 The details of the report template will be explained later.
-Please refer to XXXXX.
+Please refer to **Section 7**.

 ## 3. Evaluation Process